markusniv/markusniv/README.md

 I'm Markus, welcome to my GitHub!
 I'm a 2nd year IT engineer student at [Metropolia UAS](https://www.metropolia.fi/en), majoring in **mobile development**.

-I'm mostly passionate about mobile and web development, and you'll be mostly seeing various mobile and web projects here.
-I'm currently focusing on honing my skills in web and mobile development with JavaScript (React / React Native) as well as native Android development in Kotlin.
+I'm mostly passionate about mobile development, and you'll be mostly seeing projects regarding that in here.
+Currently focusing on honing my skills in both web and mobile development with JavaScript (React / React Native) as well as native Android development in Kotlin.

 <!--
 **markusniv/markusniv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.